anchor

 What makes leopard seals so special?
 If you are a penguin lover, you may be appalled by the hunting habits of this Antarctic predator.
 With a few perfectly set bites into the penguin, it rips off portions of flesh and devours them.
 But there is so much more about this pinniped that makes it one of the most interesting animals in Antarctica.
 On our expedition cruises, a sighting of leopard seals lazing on ice floes is always a highlight of the day.
 Read on and find out what makes these seals so special!

-After elephant seals and walruses, leopard seals are the third largest seal in the world.
+After elephant seals and walruses, leopard seals are the third largest seal in the world and the second largest of Antarctic seals.
 Adult females tend to be on average 1.5 times larger than adult males, in some cases even twice as large.
-With a thick layer of blubber for insulation, they weigh up to 590kg (1,300 lbs.) and reach a length of up to 10m (30 feet).
+Leopard seals have a thick layer of blubber for insulation in the cold Antarctic waters.
+Adult females can weigh up to 590 kg (1,300 lb) and reach a length of up to 3.8 m (12 ft).
 Their bodies are slender and elongated, giving them an iconic serpent-like look.
 And they’re also very fast!
-With their large fore flippers, which they use like propellers, they can reach speeds of up to 38km/h (24mph) underwater.
+With their large fore flippers, which they use like propellers, they can reach speeds of up to 38 km/h (ca. 25 mph) underwater.

 Leopard Seals Are the Third Largest Seal in the World